diversario/resume/README.md

 --

 ### Wings for Cats, Graphic Design Consultant, 2008—2009
-Designed graphic assets for an iOS game (Archers).
-Game gained popularity and was in the top 10 free apps for 2 weeks.
+Designed graphic assets for an iOS game “Archers” which gained popularity and stayed in the top 10 free apps for several weeks.

 --